henkcremers/KRS/README.md

-# KRS-
+# KRS
-Kernel representational similarity
+Kernel representational similarity regression
+A generalization of representational similarity analysis in an cross-validated framework.